 2. Will the capacitor keep its charge when disconnected, or does it lose charge over time?
-After charging the capacitor for an equal number of generator turns, disconnect it and wait before hooking it up to the motor.
-Record what happens below:
+After charging the capacitor, wait before hooking it up to the motor and record what happens:

 Trial: Idle Time (sec): Motor Time (sec): Observations:

 1

 2

 3

 4